hms-dbmi/ETLToolSuite-EntityGenerator/Example-NHANES.md

 2. Use git to clone this project to a dir of your choosing.
 `git clone https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator`

-If you already have this repo cloned then go this cloned repo directory , the use the following command `git pull`
+If you already have this repo cloned then go this cloned repo directory , the use the following command after step 3 `git pull`

 3. Navigate to root directory of EntityGenerator: